FPGAwars/apio/DEVELOPERS.md

 This file is intended for APIO developers.

 ## Pre commit tests
-Before submitting a new commit, make sure to run successfuly the following command in the root directory of the repository.:
+Before submitting a new commit, make sure to run successfully the following command in the root directory of the repository.:

 ```shell